fossas/fossa-cli/README.md

 # FOSSA CLI

-**WARNING:** This tool is in alpha and is being actively developed.
-There may be breaking changes.

-`fossa` is a tool that interrogates your environment and build to discover the dependencies getting included in your code.
-With one command, you can generate dependency reports and license notices across many build systems.
+`fossa` analyzes complex codebases to generate dependency reports and license notices.
+By interrogating build environments, it generates fast and highly accurate results.

 **Features:**

 - Supports over 15+ build systems (npm, golang, maven, gradle, etc...)
-- Supports monoliths; auto-detects and configures for multiple builds and modules in one codebase
+- Auto-configures for monoliths; just run `fossa` and it will detect multiple builds in one codebase
-- Fast and portable; a single cross-platform binary you can drop into CI builds and test your dependencies live
+- Fast and portable; a single cross-platform binary you can drop into CI or dev machines
-- Integrates with https://fossa.io for metadata and license auditing across open source packages
+- Generates dependency reports locally or hosted at https://fossa.io (for audit-grade license scans, policy enforcement and more...)

 ## Installation